Why You Should Create an Internal Podcast for Your Company [and How to Do It]

 Use internal podcasts to know your employees' thoughts about your latest policies and company initiatives in real-time.
 This can help leaders and managers understand employee perspectives and make informed decisions.

 Say your company launched a peer review program; invite employees to discuss their experience, challenges, and ideas for improving the program.
+You can build all of that easily with our podcast video maker.

 What are the benefits of starting an internal podcast?